12 Dining Room Trends In 2023 – Design Ideas for a Modern Home

 11. Smoked Glass

 Glass is beautiful, transparent, and reflective.
-It can make a real impact when used to create ornaments or as a lightshade, but this year will see smoked glass take the place of clear glass.
-Thing lightshades and light fittings, vases, and even smoked glass tabletops.
-As a light fitting, smoked glass allows the light to escape, and because it is smoked it bathes the room in warm light and isn’t too bright.
+It can make a real impact when used to create ornaments or as a light shade, but recently it’s become trendy to replace the clear glass with smoked glass.
+Thing light shades and light fittings, vases, and even smoked glass tabletops create an elegant atmosphere.
+As a light fitting, smoked glass allows the light to escape, and because it is smoked, it bathes the room in warm light and isn’t too bright.

 12. Hanging Plants

-You don’t have to create your own indoor gazebo, but hanging plants are fresh and they can perfectly complement a natural tablescape design, too.
-Choose plants carefully and make sure that you can easily water the ones you choose without watering the light fittings and the table below.
+You don’t have to create your own indoor gazebo, but hanging plants are attractive in any room, and they can perfectly complement a natural tablescape design.
+Choose plants carefully and ensure you can easily water the ones you choose without watering the light fittings and the table below.